Dmitry-Skachkov/SB/README.md

 Please see the file [USAGE.md](Docs/USAGE.md) in the [Docs](Docs) folder for instructions and the examples folder for some sample calculations.

-# Further development

-Please see the file [Developer_documentation.pdf](https://github.com/Dmitry-Skachkov/SB/blob/main/Docs/Devepoler_documentation.pdf) in the [Docs](Docs) folder for the detailed scheme of the SB program.

 # Authors

 Dmitry Skachkov